August 31, 2020

 “Expanding the hours and services at AppFamily Medicine makes sense because it brings us closer to our purpose of being a full-service healthcare home for the entire family.
 With additional providers and extended hours, High Country families will be able to access the care they need when they need it,” said Dr. Molly Benedum, AppFamily physician and director of MAHEC Rural Family Medicine Residency Program.

 The MAHEC Boone Rural Family Medicine Residency Program, which makes its home at Watauga Medical Center and AppFamily Medicine, welcomed four new doctors – its first group of residents.
-Acute care providers Laura Zimmerman, MD, and Gray Lackey, PA-C, also joined AppFamily, bringing the total number of providers and residents to twelve.
+Acute care provider Laura Zimmerman, MD also joined AppFamily, bringing the total number of providers and residents to eleven.

 “We are excited to expand AppFamily Medicine to include services historically provided by AppUrgent Care.
 By transitioning these services to AppFamily Medicine, patients will have a comprehensive and seamless experience between urgent and primary care, and access to twelve providers with experience in pediatrics, women’s health, behavioral health, and more,” said Benedum.